 One misconception about people with asthma is that you can’t or shouldn’t exercise.
 But asthma that’s well managed shouldn’t place any limitations on exercising.

 Exercise-induced asthma is a subtype of asthma when physical activity triggers airway constriction and inflammation.
-Certain high-intensity exercises that require deep, rapid breathing can also trigger your symptoms, including running.
+Certain high intensity exercises that require deep, rapid breathing can also bring about your symptoms.
+This includes running.

 - cold and dry air